EU proposes rules to label some gas and nuclear investments as green

 New nuclear plants must receive construction permits before 2045 to get a green investment label, and be located in a country with a plan and funds to safely dispose of radioactive waste by 2050.

+"We're setting out how gas and nuclear could make a contribution in the difficult transition to climate neutrality," EU financial services chief Mairead McGuinness said.

+"We're putting in place strict conditions for their inclusion in the taxonomy."

-The green labelling of nuclear and gas has faced opposition on multiple fronts, from its expert advisers on the rules, some investors and countries - reflecting broader divisions among governments over the path to meet the EU's goal of net zero emissions by 2050.
+The rules, which arrive as Europe grapples with surging energy prices and concerns about its reliance on imported Russian gas amid political tensions over Ukraine, have faced opposition on multiple fronts, including from campaigners, the EU's expert advisers, some investors and countries.
+That debate reflects broader divisions among governments over the path to meet the EU's goal of net zero emissions by 2050.

 EU countries and the European Parliament have four months to potentially block the rules, which could be done by a super-majority of 20 out of the 27 EU countries - a threshold seen as unlikely - or a majority of lawmakers.